Ireland’s largest county deserves more than 24 hours, but here is how to make the absolute best of a short city break in Cork!

 Returning back to Clayton Hotel Cork City, Nano Nagle Place is Cork’s best-kept secret!
 A recently restored complex of historic buildings and grounds, with Good Day Deli being the ideal location for some lunch or a snack.

-Wind down your day with a pint of the local stout (Beamish or Murphy’s) in a nearby pub such the famous traditional Irish music bar Sin E or try some of the city’s terrace bars such as Cask and The Courthouse on Sober Lane.
+Wind down your day with a pint of the local stout (Beamish or Murphy’s) in a nearby pub such the famous traditional Irish music bar Sin E or try some of the city’s terrace bars such as Cask and The Courtyard on Sober Lane.

 Why not make a getaway to Cork extra special by booking an executive or river view room in Clayton Hotel Cork City?
 Enjoy wonderful views of the city and River Lee in your complimentary robes and slippers.